christophetd/duplicacy-autobackup/README.md

 - `DUPLICACY_INIT_OPTIONS`: options passed to `duplicacy init` the first time a backup is made.
 By default, `-encrypt` if `BACKUP_ENCRYPTION_KEY` is not empty.
 - `DUPLICACY_BACKUP_OPTIONS`: options passed to `duplicacy backup` when a backup is performed.
 By default: `-threads 4 -stats`

+## Contact

+Feel free to [open an issue](https://github.com/christophetd/duplicacy-autobackup/issues/new) for any suggestion or bug.
+You can also tweet [@christophetd](https://twitter.com/christophetd).